Frequently Asked Questions

 Where and how do I make a submission?

 All submissions are made through our website.
-After dues are paid, begin by clicking the Members Only link on the left menu.
+After dues are paid, login by entering your username and password in the box labeled Current Members Start Here.
 Underneath, the Associate Proposals, Member Proposals, and Fellow Proposals sublinks will open up.
 Click on the sublink that corresponds to your member type and follow the instructions.
 You will not be able to submit a proposal if you click on a link that does not correspond to your member type.

 Do I need to join EPA to submit a proposal?

 Yes, only paid-up members, fellows, and associates may submit proposals.